Updated June 2022

-Our company has a mandatory retirement and requires our employees to retire at age 67.
-We don’t discriminate….everyone is required to retire.
-I just had someone “push back” when I started discussing their retirement saying I was being discriminatory.
-I told them everyone is asked to leave at age 67, is that a problem?
+Our company has mandatory retirement requiring our employees to retire at age 67.
+We don’t discriminate…everyone is required to retire.
+I had someone “push back” when I started discussing their retirement saying I was being discriminatory.
+I told them everyone is asked to leave at age 67.
+Is that a problem?

-The next two defensible reasons are a little easier to prove.
-To summarize: A “Bona Fide Executive” (defined by the EEOC) is someone who:
+A “Bona Fide Executive” as defined by the EEOC is someone who:

-- Has the authority to hire or terminate other employees or has significant influence in such decision,
+- Has the authority to hire or terminate other employees or has significant influence in such decisions;

 - Spends no more than 20 percent of his or her work time on activities unrelated to the activities required herein (40 percent for retail or service companies).

-A “High Policymaker” (defined by the EEOC) is someone who is a top level employee (and not a Bona Fide Executive) but who plays a significant role in developing and implementing corporate policy.
+The EEOC defines a “High Policymaker” as someone who is a top-level employee (and not a Bona Fide Executive) who plays a significant role in developing and implementing corporate policy.